elgrancalavera/grunt-init-carnaby/README.md

 > This project is like, seriously alpha.

-There's no complete documenntation yet, and the API will continue changing aggressively.
+There's no complete documentation yet, and the API will continue changing aggressively.
 Feel free to look around, but don't expect things to work all the time.